mikavir/casa-quest/README.md

 ### Future Features

-- Blog commmunity
+- Blog community
     - As indicated in the database below, my initial plan was to incorporate a blog community as an additional feature for this project.
 However, integrating this feature at this stage would deviate from the minimum viable product (MVP) and consume valuable time that could be better utilized for rigorous testing and establishing a robust foundation for the project.
 Consequently, I made the challenging decision to prioritize the MVP and postpone the implementation of this feature for future consideration.
 - Customised questions
     - A feature where users can create their own custom questions and inputs alongside the predetermined ones.
 This empowers users in their house-hunting journey, enabling them to include criteria that they prioritize personally.
-However, this feature is earmarked for future implementation, as it may necessitate a more robust database to efficiently store these user-generated questions.
+However, this feature is marked for future implementation, as it may necessitate a more robust database to efficiently store these user-generated questions.

 ## Tools & Technologies Used